-Note: Figure 3.1 shows a typical I/O Configuration dialog for OCS Models, which have Ethernet Modules built-in.
+Note: Figure 3.1 shows a typical I/O Configuration dialog for OCS Models, which have a standard Ethernet Module built-in.
 For these models, step 3 should be skipped.

 Figure 3.2 shows a typical I/O Configuration dialog for other OCS Models, in which the Ethernet Module is a user-installable option.
 For these models, step 3 must be performed, to configure the Ethernet Module into a SmartStack I/O slot.